TechnicalDC/springboot-project/README.md

+---
-# Spring Boot Project – High-Level Summary
+title: Spring Boot Project – High-Level Summary
+author: Dilip Chauhan
+fontfamily: CormorantGaramond
+classoption:
+  - 12pt
+header-includes:
+  - \usepackage{pmboxdraw}
+geometry:
+- top=30mm
+- left=20mm
+---

 ## Overview
 This is a Spring Boot application that follows a layered architecture using standard Java design patterns.
 It demonstrates how to: